| NEWS & EVENTS

 My Dear I wanted to Tell You has been chosen as London Cityread for 2014, alongside Michael Morpurgo's Private Peaceful.

-Louisa Young will be appearing this year at the Royal Society of Literature (March 1), the Hay Festival, the Edinburgh Books festival, and others to be confirmed.
+Louisa Young will be appearing this year at the Royal Society of Literature (March 1), the Hay Festival, the Edinburgh Books festival, at Cheltenham, North Cornwall, and others.

 Interview in The Times